treeverse/lakeFS/docs/deploy/lb_dns.md

----
-layout: default
-title: Load Balancing and DNS
-description: Depending on how you chose to install lakeFS, you should have a load balancer direct requests to the lakeFS server.
-parent: Deploy lakeFS
-nav_order: 25
-has_children: false
----
 #  Load Balancing and DNS

 This page covers how to point your Load Balancer to lakeFS, and how to set the DNS records.